aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 how to correctly use the constructs in their chosen programming language.

-The Construct Hub itself is developed as an open-source construct: members of CDK community can freely participate in the development of the service.
+The Construct Hub itself is developed as an open-source construct: members of constructs community can freely participate in the development of the service.
 Customers with specific needs are also able to deploy a private instance of the Construct Hub, and integrate it with their package management solution.

 ## FAQ

 ### What are we launching today?

-Construct Hub is a new website that makes it easy for developers to discover, use, and share CDK constructs that encapsulate cloud infrastructure patterns.
-The community has already published hundreds of CDK constructs on the public registries like npmjs.com, PyPI, Maven Central, and NuGet.
+Construct Hub is a new website that makes it easy for developers to discover, use, and share constructs.
+The community has already published hundreds of CDK, CDK8s, CDKtf, projen, ... constructs on the public registries like npmjs.com, PyPI, Maven Central, and NuGet.
 However those are distributed repositories, managed by numerous organizations, and lack centralized search tools sufficient for developers to easily find the cloud infrastructure patterns they are looking for, in the programming language they want to use.

-Construct Hub automatically indexes all CDK construct libraries published to the various general purpose package managers, so that developers have a single place to search for constructs, regardless of preferred programming language or provisioning engine.
+Construct Hub automatically indexes all construct libraries published to the various general purpose package managers, so that developers have a single place to search for constructs, regardless of preferred programming language or provisioning engine.
 Developers will find constructs published by AWS, partners, and individual developers.
-CDK Constuct Hub also generates unified documentation for the constructs in all supported programming languages.
+Constuct Hub also generates unified documentation for the constructs in all supported programming languages.

 Construct Hub is also available as a deploymable CDK construct library, so that enterprises and users with specific needs can host a private instance of